cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 1. The CNB lifecycle executables will invoke Paketo buildpack executables, consistent with the v3 buildpack interface
 1. The Paketo buildpack will build a set of "layer" directories
-1. The shim orchestrator will package the layer directories into a Cloud Foundry droplet and return it back to the Cloud Foundry Lifecycle
+1. The shim orchestrator will package the layer directories and buildpack-generated SBOMs into a Cloud Foundry droplet and return it back to the Cloud Foundry Lifecycle

 For a proof of concept of shimmed buildpacks, see @ryanmoran's [cfnb](https://github.com/ryanmoran/cfnb) project.
 Developing the shim